robertyoung2/intercom-take-home-test-customer-geo-filter/README.md

 bar the core packages which come with Python, a requirements file has been provided to emulate the virtual environment used during development.
 This is the file requirements.txt.

-To create a virtual environment, activate it and install the required packages run the following commands from the root of the directory (where requirements.txt is).
+To create a virtual environment, activate it, and install the required packages run the following commands from the root of the directory (where requirements.txt is).

 ```